-Written by Ryan on Friday the 3rd of May 2019.
+Written by Active Minds on Friday the 3rd of May 2019.

 Getting told you have dementia can be difficult to come to terms with, but having a support system is highly beneficial moving forward.
 It is therefore important to be open and honest with the people closest to you so you can get the support you need to continue living well.
 Whilst there is no right or wrong way to react to the news you have dementia, there is also no set way to tell your loved ones the news.
 Here we have highlighted just some of the ways to introduce the conversation with your loved ones.

 There are many benefits to making your loved ones aware that you are living with dementia, including the ways they may be able to support you as you move along your journey.
 Letting people know early on can be greatly beneficial as they begin to understand some of the changes they may be seeing, and are able to offer the necessary support.

 As the number of people living with dementia has risen, awareness has increased, meaning that your loved ones will be more understanding and have access to support themselves should they need it.
 Telling loved ones earlier in your journey means you have additional time to make plans for the future.
 Remember you can let people know how you need them, and if you need time and space to process, that is also ok.

 There is no specific timescale which dictates when you should share the news with others; when you choose to tell people is personal decision.
 For some, having time to process and accept the news for yourself first is important.
 For others, the immediate support and reassurance from your closest family and friends will help you along your dementia journey.